 When settlers traveled, they packed their belongings in travel trunks, satchels and cloth bags.
 There wasn't much space to pack all the things they had so many things had to be left behind.
 Some trunks were about 32 inches long and 18 inches wide (80 cm by 43 cm).
 Measure a space that would be about the same size as a trunk and see if you can fit all the most important things you would need to take with you if you moved to a new place.
 What would you decide to take?
 Would you pack books, toys, pictures, dishes and clothes like the settlers did?
 What else would you pack?

 When the settlers packed their belongings into trunks to cross the ocean, they included some important items that would help them remember their homeland.
 Many of these things have survived for centuries by being passed down through the generations of families.
 These items are often called heirlooms.
 Look around your home to see if there are any things that have come from your grandparents.
 Ask your grandparents if they have things that have been in your family for a long, long time.
 Common items that are passed through families include jewelry, books, clothes, quilts, musical instruments, photographs and art.
 Research your family heirloom to find out where it came from originally.
 Who owned the item first?
 What do you think will happen to your family heirloom in the future?
-Check online for the story of the Camelon family heirloom brought from Scotland to Lanark County in 1841.
+There's a story of a Camelon family heirloom brought from Johnstone, Scotland to Lanark County in 1841.
 The Camelon oil lamp was passed down through the family for many generations, each time, being given to an heir that had the name of William.
 It now can be found at the Middleville and District Museum.

 Find out about important symbols of Scotland.
 Scotland had many clans.
 Clan is another word used for family in the Gaelic language that was spoken in parts of Scotland.
 Most clans had their own coat of arms and motto.
 What would you include in a coat of arms for your family?
 What would be your family motto?
 Weavers in Scotland developed a pattern called tartan.
 A tartan is a pattern that has several colours that cross each other vertically (up and down) and horizontally (side to side).
 Check your closet to see if you have something with that pattern.
 Today, we call these patterns plaid.
 Someone in your family probably has a plaid shirt.
 The word plaid comes from the the Gaelic word plaide that means blanket.
 Scottish people wore plaides to keep warm.
 Scottish clans created their own tartan patterns for the plaides they wore.
 What colours would you use to create a tartan of your own?